rumblefrog/rumblefrog/README.md

 # @rumblefrog

-Ahoy, I'm a full-stack developer a student!
+Ahoy, I'm a full-stack developer and a student!

 ### 🔭 I’m currently working on